 Energy industry regulator Ofgem identified that deemed contracts cost around 80% more in comparison to a standard fixed rate or variable contract.
 If you find that you are currently on a deemed contract, you could be saving a tremendous amount by comparing business electricity.

-If you’re looking to switch your business electricity supplier, you’ll need the following details:
+If you’re looking to switch your commercial electricity supplier, you’ll need the following details:

 You can still search and compare commercial suppliers without the details above, but it’s easier to get more accurate results if you have the information ready.
 You can find details of the above on your most recent electric bill, you can also contact your current supplier and ask them.
 If you’re still unsure, call us today and speak to one of our energy experts.

 Simply use our online comparison tool and enter a few details about your business including how much electricity you use.

 The search results will show you a list of what electricity deals are available based on the information you have entered.
 We’ll display the annual and monthly costs for 1 to 5-year contracts as an estimation.
 You’ll also be given some important information regarding each business electricity supplier to help you choose.

 The feed-in tariff (FIT) initiative allows businesses that produce their own electricity to be eligible for a money back guarantee.
 You can also receive payments by selling any excess electricity to the National Grid.